 Alongside the man-made surf facility, City of Darwin would like investors to consider:

-- development of a surf-club house style hospitality (with additional small outdoor eateries and cafés)
+- development of a surf-club hospitality style facility with additional small outdoor eateries and cafés

 - development of park lands, playgrounds and open green space

 - ongoing management of the facilities.